philidem/marko-widgets-question/README.md

 $ node src/server.js
 ```

-Two identical widgets (`good-widget` and `bad-widget`) with the only difference in widget file name:
+Two identical widgets (`good-widget` and `bad-widget`) with the only difference in widget's file name:

 ```js
 src/good-widget/index.js